We accept data and models from freshwater, terrestrial and near atmosphere science research funded by the Natural Environment Research Council (NERC).

 2.2 Type of digital resources accepted

-The EIDC holds nationally important digital resources concerned with the terrestrial and freshwater communities.
-Tables, images, moving images, databases, software (including models) and model outputs are all acceptable for deposit and curation where it is deemed feasible to maintain them and they are considered to be capable of re-use.
+Data tables, databases, geospatial data, images, moving images, software (including models) and model outputs are all acceptable for deposit and curation where it is deemed feasible to maintain them and they are re-usable in the long-term.
 In all cases, digital resources must be provided with sufficient supporting documentation to enable understanding of the resource without the need to contact the depositor directly.

 2.3 Criteria for evaluating digital resources